-Years and years after the death of the Windows Phone, Microsoft is back with a second shot.
-Today, at an event in New York City, it announced the Microsoft Surface Duo: a two-screen folding Android phone that’s coming next year, just in time for the 2020 holidays season.
+Years and years after the death of the Windows Phone, Microsoft is back with a second shot and smartphone glory.
+Last fall, it announced the Microsoft Surface Duo: a two-screen folding Android phone.
+And now, almost a year later, it's available for pre-order for a hefty $1,400.

-Obviously, Microsoft was beat to this particular punch by Samsung’s Galaxy Fold (even after that model’s extensive delays), but the Surface Duo has an appeal all its own, and the most exciting parts about it are what it lacks.
+Obviously, Microsoft was beat to the folding-phone punch by Samsung’s Galaxy Fold (even after that model’s extensive delays), but the Surface Duo has an appeal all its own, and the most exciting parts about it are what it lacks.